 - Exit Surveys

-For example, in recent years, major newspapers like the New York Times and Wall Street Journal have provided certain popular hangout spots in Manhattan and JFK airport with beacon-based content delivery.
-This included the latest news and some of the most popular articles.
-These tactics are used to promote the newspaper’s own applications by showing customers the benefits of a full subscription.
+For example, major newspapers like the New York Times and Wall Street Journal have provided certain popular hangout spots in Manhattan and JFK airport with beacon-based content delivery.
+Beacons sent the latest news and the most popular articles to promote the newspaper’s applications.

 Transportation and public transportation, in particular, can benefit from beacon app notifications in the following ways:

 - Inform passengers about the route schedule and current location of the vehicle (Stop AAA, some significant object nearby, etc.),

 - Manage ticket deployment in a more streamlined and effortless manner.
 This approach is now widely used in the New York City public transportation system.